mscheltienne/meg-tests/doc/index.rst

     generated/tutorials/index.rst
     contributing.rst

-Wiki for the `MEGIN Triux Neo`_ at the Human Neuroscience Platform, Campus Biotech, Geneva.
+Wiki for the `MEGIN Triux Neo`_ at the Fondation Campus Biotech Geneva.
 With 306 :term:`SQUID` sensors, 204 planar gradiometers and 102 magnetometers, it can measure brain activity in upright or supine position.

 .. image:: ./_static/meg/meg-positions-dark.png
     :align: center